jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Extras: everybody in the middle of a battle between antagonist and protagonist.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually extras are in the middle class; not so poor as to be desperate, but not so powerful they want to keep the world the same.
 Sadly, extras don't realize their power.

-The Death Star: What I call the rule book when its controlled by Darth Blockbuster.
-Today it exists inside countless government regulations, corporation manuals, and social etiquette that prevent new tools being used by people.
+The Death Star: The rule book when its controlled by Darth Blockbuster.
+Today it exists inside countless government regulations, laws, and corporation manuals, that prevent new tools being used by people.

 Techvolution: a new philosophy empowering seemless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.